PeterKementzey/example-lean4-pkg-using-Graph/README.md

 To get the dependency and build the library run `./build.sh`.
 You may want to change which version of the library you want to use on line 5 of `build.sh` by changing the commit hash to the desired version.
 If you change the commit hash to a newer version make sure to run `./cleanmore.sh` before building again.

+*Note: you may get a warning about a Lean version mismatch of `lean4:nightly` compared to `lean4:nightly-{current date}`.
+You can safely ignore this warning, hopefully it will get fixed soon.*

 ## Running

 To run the built binary run `./run.sh`.
 If you make your own project with a different name, you will have to change the name of the executable in the script.